-35. American Samoa economic development credit
+31. American Samoa economic development credit

 Certain domestic corporations operating in American Samoa are eligible for a possessions tax credit, which offsets their U.S. tax liability on income earned in American Samoa from active business operations, sales of assets used in a business, or certain investments in American Samoa.
-Further, the credit is subject to an economic activity-based limitation, and is based on the taxpayers', depreciation, and American Samoa income taxes.
-The bill extends the provision two years to the end of 2015 and modifies the credit to make it available to all qualifying manufacturing businesses operating in American Samoa.
-A two year extension of this provision is estimated to cost \$29 million over 10 years.
+The bill extends the provision two years to the end of 2016 and modifies the credit to make it available to all qualifying manufacturing businesses operating in American Samoa.
+A two year extension of this provision is estimated to cost \$33 million over 10 years.